countable-web/open-source-corporation/sales/PROPOSALS.md

   * The rest of the process below is followed by our team.
   * It's clear in writing (Google Docs comments) who contributes what parts right away.
   * We finish early so we have time (ideally 5 days) for external review.
+  * Double-check each contributor doesn't miss any mandatory requirements or scored criteria.
   * Compiling the final deliverables in the correct format for submission.
   * The proposal is submitted on-time, making sure that any submission pre-requisites are met well in advance.
 Submitting right before the deadline will often result in a failure to submit correctly.

 ### Outline